 After an acclaimed but quiet run on Canadian television earlier this year, CTV's Cardinal will make its way to U.S. audiences when it arrives on Hulu this Friday.
 But before you settle in for a new marathon, you may want to know what you're investing in.
 So, will Cardinal return for Season 2?

-Why yes, there will indeed, though a premiere date has yet to be announced.
+Why yes, it will indeed, though a premiere date has yet to be announced.
 According to The Hollywood Reporter, CTV renewed the series for a second and third season in February — the network's first-ever order for consecutive seasons of a homegrown show.
 Each cycle will include self-contained six-episode stories.
 Since the exact terms of Hulu's licensing deal aren't immediately clear, this doesn't necessarily mean Cardinal's later chapters will be made available on the streaming platform, but it's pretty likely.

 And that brings us to the next question: What exactly is Cardinal even about?
 It's described by Hulu as a "gripping drama" with "high emotional stakes" adapted from Giles Blunt's 2000 suspense novel, Forty Words for Sorrow.
 The series stars The Killing vet Billy Campbell as detective John Cardinal, while Revenge alum Karine Vanasse plays his shrewd partner, Lisa Delorme, who Cardinal believes may be hiding her own secret agenda.
 Cardinal himself is a dogged investigator burdened by his past transgressions: he was demoted after chasing a hunch for a case he couldn't let go, but is brought back to the Homicide Unit when the missing 13-year-old's body is uncovered, proving his instincts correct.